christopher-metz/cobalt/README.md

 Art AI or Cobalt - A picture stylizing tool.
 We turn your ordinary photos into extraordinary works of art.
 We can stylize any photo into the style of a famous piece of artwork.
 Pick form the list of:

-La Muse - Pablo Picasso
+- La Muse: Pablo Picasso
-Rain Princess - Leonid Afremov
+- Rain Princess: Leonid Afremov
-The Scream - Edvard Munch
+- The Scream: Edvard Munch
-The Shipwreck of the Minotaur - Joseph Turner
+- The Shipwreck of the Minotaur: Joseph Turner
-Udnie - Francis Picabia
+- Udnie: Francis Picabia
-The Great Wave off Kanagawa - Katsushika Hokusai
+- The Great Wave off Kanagawa: Katsushika Hokusai

 We can style movies as well.